kkemple/scienceandmathematics.com/src/content/posts/the-anthropic-thermodynamic-principle.md

 | Cosmology (capacity) | $10^{26}$ | Dark energy | 68.5% | 67.1% | 2.1% |
 | Cosmology (structure) | $10^{26}$ | Matter | 31.5% | 32.9% | 3.8% |

 Five independent measurements across different physical domains with no shared methodology.
 The probability of coincidence is less than one in a billion.
 Mathematical necessity governs information structure from molecular to cosmic scales.
 The same partition—32.9% structure, 67.1% capacity—appears whether analyzing nucleotide codons ($10^{-9}$ m), white dwarf cooling ($10^{6}$ m), or cosmological energy distribution ($10^{26}$ m), spanning 35 orders of magnitude with identical constraint structure.
-The [pentagonal constraint](/pentagonal-constraints-and-quantum-computing) $C + \rho^* = 5$ enforces this partition at every scale through the same organizational optimization operating from quantum fields to universal expansion.
+The [constraint eigenvalue geometry](/a-constraint-eigenvalue-theory-of-information-matter-and-mind) enforces this partition at every scale—the composite invariant $I = 4\pi\varphi^2 \approx 32.9$ and its decade normalization $\rho^* = I/10$ emerge from curvature minimization operating from quantum fields to universal expansion.

 The partition emerges from finite lattice geometry imposing identical constraints everywhere.
-Whether organizing nucleotides into genetic information or distributing energy across expanding universe, systems satisfying $C + \rho^* = 5$ must allocate 33% to structure maintaining coherence and 67% to capacity enabling transitions.
+Whether organizing nucleotides into genetic information or distributing energy across expanding universe, systems minimizing curvature under the constraint functional must allocate 33% to structure maintaining coherence and 67% to capacity enabling transitions.

 Structure and capacity are intrinsically locked across all orders of magnitude.
 The 21 codons constraining protein sequences operate under the same organizational physics as the 32% matter density constraining cosmic evolution.
 Both represent the minimum information preserving system identity.
 The 43 redundant codons enabling evolutionary adaptation operate under the same physics as the 68% dark energy driving accelerating expansion.
 Both represent the available degrees of freedom for transformation.